This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - You have a fever.

-- You feel pain or fullness in your vagina.
+- You feel pressure in your rectum.

 - You have questions or concerns about your condition or care.